notnotrishi/vignette/README.md

 --

-NOTE: This is just a demo of Claude API and not for commercial use
+NOTE: This is just a demo of Claude API capabilities and not meant for commercial use